BashirYesufu/BashirYesufu/README.md

 </p>

 - 👋 Hi,<br/> My name is Bashir, but my friends call me Bash.
-You can too!🥳 I am a passionate iOS developer and a freelance software engineer from Nigeria.
+You can too!🥳 I am a software engineer from Nigeria.
 I enjoy travelling and living the soft life.
 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.
+I've learned a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.

  <br/>

-- 🌱 I’m currently working with Swift, UIKit, SwiftUi and Python.
-I also have experience building cross-platform mobile products using Flutter and Dart.
+- 🌱 I’m currently working with Swift, UIKit, SwiftUI and Python.
+I have experience building cross-platform mobile products using Flutter and Dart.
 I have built awesome products and can work in a cross-functional team.
 I am well versed in web development tools like HTLM, CSS, Javascript, Bootstrap and MongoDB.
-I am also currently learning AWS cloud computing.
-Github serves a host for the projects I've been working on as well as fun projects I'll be using to learn new concepts and frameworks.
+I am also currently learning AWS Cloud Computing.
+Github serves as a host for the professional projects I've worked on as well as fun projects I'll be using to learn new concepts and frameworks.
 <br/>

 - 💞️ I’m looking to collaborate on more open-source projects to help the community.